homestar92/ring-lardner-transcriptions/The Absent-Minded Beggar.md

 She waited for John's question, but he asked none.

 "Beth and I were talking one day," she continued, "and we were talking about men, for a change.
 We agreed that they were all alike.
 Charlotte said we would eat our words if we knew you as well as she did.
-Then Beth said that-- Well, I won't make you blush."
+Then Beth said that—Well, I won't make you blush."

 The telephone rang, but John made no move.
 It continued to ring and Irene asked whether he intended to answer it.
 He was still silent.